Rapscallions

 * * *

 On the bridge, Cmdr.
-Bill Wilker patiently explained how the Initiative’s computer system worked to a flabbergasted pair of chickens for the fifth time.
+Wilker patiently explained how the Initiative’s computer system worked to a flabbergasted pair of chickens for the fifth time.
 Each time, he changed the explanation slightly, throwing in random words he remembered from quantum physics and chemical engineering courses back at the Tri-Galactic Naval Academy.
 He hadn’t been much of a student back in those days — too busy chasing cats.
 But he remembered enough to confuse these avians.

 While the collie pointed at buttons and display panels with one paw, he discreetly typed out codes with the other paw, making sure the chickens didn’t notice.
 He wanted to help the crew members on the surface directly, but so far all he’d been able to do was beef up the power of the computers in the schoolroom, relaying their processors out to other faster computers.
 It wasn’t enough, and with every minute that passed, he worried more about all the cats and dogs on the planet being subjected to dangerous mining bock.
 No, mining work.
 These chickens were getting to him.